Latest News

 This training provides learners with the knowledge needed if they have the potential to come into contact with asbestos as a by-product of their work.
 It highlights the dangers of the material, how to spot it, and what to do if they encounter it.
 Category A courses do not permit delegates to work with or handle asbestos containing materials (ACMs).

 Essential Site Skills provide the UKATA-accredited Asbestos Awareness course, ideal for anyone who works on any building site which could potentially contain the substance.
-We are delighted to now be delivering this course through remote video conference training to help with training during the Coronavirus crisis.
+We are delighted to now be delivering this course through remote video training to help with training during the Coronavirus crisis.
 You can learn more about our video learning here.

 Category B – Non-Licensable Work with Asbestos